mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - minimal support for object-oriented programming through structs with methods

+## Memory Allocation

+The Go specification does not indicate the situations under which stack memory or heap memory are used.
+The primary Go implementation makes some choices based on the fact that allocating on the stack is generally faster than allocation on the heap.
+The builtin `new` function always allocates on the heap.

 ## Reasons to use Go

 Some of the primary reasons developers choose to use Go include: